kansal12/kansal12.github.io/_posts/2024-12-06-Decoding-Voice-Dubbing.md

 ## 8. Voice Volume: Balancing Act
 Our algorithm dynamically changes voice loudness to match the original recording, taking into account aspects like direction and distance from the microphone, as well as emotional intensity.

+Please check out our demos <link> to the above in action.
+Also, feel free to schedule a call with our team to know more.
+Click Here.